Professor Brian Houston BSc, PhD, DSc

 A Ufuk, R Sullivan, F Wood and J Harrison

 - J B Houston.
 (2014).
 Interplay between enzymes and transporters in defining hepatic drug clearance and intracellular concentration of drugs.
-Presented at Royal Society of Chemistry.
+Presented at Invited talk at The Royal Society of Chemistry.
 London. eScholarID:220292

 - A Ufuk, M Gertz, J Plumb, G Somers, JB Houston and A Galetin.
 (2013).
 Drug accumulation in alveolar macrophages: assessment of uptake and lysosomal distribution in vitro.
 Presented at DMDG.
 Cambridge, UK. eScholarID:220296

 - J B Houston.
 (2013).
 Addressing the challenges of low clearance.
 Presented at Mini Symposium, AAPS Annual Meeting and Exposition.
 San Antonio, Texas. eScholarID:220286

 - J B Houston.
 (2013).
 Evaluation of novel in vitro systems for low hepatic clearance and assessment of their predictive utility.
 Presented at AAPS Annual Meeting and Exposition.
 San Antonio, Texas. eScholarID:220287

 - Gill KL, Gertz M, Houston JB, Galetin A. (2013).
 Application of a Physiologically-Based Pharmacokinetic Model to Assess Propofol Hepatic and Renal Glucuronidation in Isolation; Utility of In Vitro and In Vivo Data.
 Drug Metab Dispos. doi:10.1124/dmd.112.050294, 41, 744-753. eScholarID:189684